‘Bold And The Beautiful’ Spoilers For Wednesday: Thomas Opens Up About His Desires

 The Inquisitr reported that Vinny’s just a nice guy who wants to help out.
 He will do anything for the designer and pledges his loyalty to him again.

 He even offers to help Thomas win Hope.
-It appears as if he believes that he could bring about some kind of change.
+It appears as if Vinny believes he could bring about some kind of change.

 The former drug dealer will tell his pal about his new job.
 He shares that he dislikes clocking in after enjoying his freedom in the past.

 Could he have access to the DNA test results?
 Is it possible that he has already tampered with the swabs and that Liam is not the father of Steffy’s baby?
-Vinny knows that Thomas stands a better chance with Hope if she’s angry with her husband.
+Vinny knows his friend stands a better chance with Hope if she’s angry with her husband.

 As for Thomas, it’s uncertain if he has turned over a new leaf.
 He recently asked Ridge Forrester (Thorsten Kaye) and Brooke Logan Forrester (Katherine Kelly Lang) to hold him accountable.
 He wants to win back their trust, but only time will tell if he’s just manipulating everybody again.